kkhaledhamed/FIFO-Verification-using-UVM/README.md

 ### Coverage
 The verification methodology employed functional coverage to ensure that all corner cases and important scenarios were tested.
 The coverage model includes:

-- Code Coverage: Including toggle, branch, statement, and condition coverage.
+- Code Coverage: Including toggle, branch, and statement coverage.
-- Assertion Coverage: Ensuring that all RTL assertions were exercised.
-- Functional Coverage: Using a covergroup to measure the effectiveness of the testbench in exercising different FIFO states (e.g., full, almost full, empty).

-#### Overall Coverage
  - Toggle Coverage: Measures how often each bit in the design toggles.
  - Branch Coverage: Ensures all branches in conditional statements are exercised.
  - Statement Coverage: Verifies all code statements are executed.
 - Assertions Coverage: Tracks how many of the implemented assertions have been triggered.
 - Functional Coverage: Cross-coverage between write enable, read enable, and control signals (excluding data_out).